Osama bin Laden's son Hamza is dead: US media, officials | The China Post

 US forces killed Osama bin Laden at his compound in the Pakistani city of Abbottabad in May 2011.
 Al-Qaida has since been led by his Egyptian former deputy, Ayman al-Zawahiri.

 Documents found at the site of the raid in Pakistan showed that Hamza was being primed to eventually take over as head of al-Qaida, according to the US State Department.
-The terror group was behind the series of coordinated attacks that struck the US on September 11, 2001, and its affiliates have since made inroads in Syria, Afghanistan and Yemen.
+The group was behind the 9/11 terrorist attacks and its affiliates have since made inroads in Syria, Afghanistan and Yemen.

 Read more: With ‘Islamic State’ in tatters, al-Qaida renews call for jihad